QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 plt.show()
 ```

-We can now compare this with the exponential, log-normal, and pareto distributions
+We can now compare this with the exponential, log-normal, and Pareto distributions

 ```{code-cell} ipython3
 # Build figure